casangi/casadocs/docs/api/casaconfig.rst

 The \-\-no-auto-update option turns off any automatic data updates even if *data_auto_update* or *measures_auto_update* are True.

-**Note:** The casaviewer instance launched from within interactive tclean will not inherit these casa command line arguments.
-Consequently, interactive tclean in CASA 6.6.4 requires either ~/.casa/config.py, ~/.casa/data or a locatable casasiteconfig.py in order to run properly.

 casaconfig command line
 ^^^^^^^^^^^^^^^^^^^^^^^